Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

     <a>Level 5: High-Level Language Level</a>
     <ul>
       <li>
-        <a>This is the level that consists of high-level languages like C, C++, Python, etc</a>
+        <a>This is the level that consists of high-level languages like C, C++, Python, etc. The user interacts with this level when coding in high-level languages like the ones listed above</a>
       </li>
       <li>
-        <a>These languages must then be translated into a language that the computer can understand.
-High-level languages are translated into assembly languages which makes machine code</a>
+        <a>The compilation of C gode, running the gcc command, produces assembly code which will then be interpreted by level four</a>
       </li>
       <li>
         <a>The user at the higher level sees very little of all levels below itself</a>